When are Services?

 What if I need assistance or accommodation to attend?

 Our facilities are accessible for those who are handicapped or have limited mobility.
 We will be happy to provide assistance or accommodation to allow you to attend our Services, if needed.
-Please let us know how we can make your visit a successful one, either by calling the church office 408-358-1212 or by talking with one of our Greeters when you come to a Sunday Service.
+Please let us know how we can make your visit a successful one, either by calling the fellowship office 408-358-1212 or by talking with one of our Greeters when you come to a Sunday Service.

 “My partner and I were looking for a community that would help us support the growth of our child’s moral compass, a compass that would guide his conscience and mind to live with compassion and integrity.”